 For Music Lovers

-Catching a live music show should be high on your list when you visit St. Pete.
+Catching live music should be high on your list when you visit St. Pete.
 You’ll enjoy classic acts such as Tony Bennet, Motown Legends, Broadway and comedy shows, as well as the Florida Orchestra by visiting the Mahaffey Theater.
 Conversely, Jannus Live houses shows for current touring musical artists and bands.
 The oldest concert venue in Florida has hosted acts such as J. Cole and Seether, and Nas.

 For Art Lovers

 The Salvador Dali Museum celebrates the life and art of Salvador Dali with its permanent collection containing oil paintings, book illustrations, photographs, sculptures, documents and more.
 The museum houses an extensive collection of surrealist art and is also home to the Avant-garden, consisting of the West Garden, The Grotto and the East Garden.
 In the southeast corner, you’ll also find the Labyrinth, modeled after the Chartres Cathedral, where guests enter through the center and are then taken around each quadrant before reaching the center.
 If you visit on a Sunday, take advantage of Mimosas & Masterpieces: Brunch at The Dali, which takes place every Sunday from 11am-2pm and gives you the opportunity to enjoy brunch and drinks followed by a day at the museum.
-Regular museum admission is $24/person.
+Regular museum admission is $25/person.

 Open since 1965, the Museum of Fine Arts features several exhibition galleries and gardens to explore.
 The collection ranges from antiques to current pieces, showcasing art from a variety of categories.
 Visit their website for current exhibits.
-The museum is open daily; admission is $17/person.
+The museum is open daily; admission is $22/person.

 St. Pete is also home to the Shine St. Pete Mural Festival, an art project culminating in the annual festival that gives both local and global artists the opportunity to show off their artistry around the community.
 The festival lasts about a week with new mural pieces going up daily, and typically takes place in the fall.
 A map detailing all 19 murals, locations and artist information can be found here.